mclevey/CV/cv_mclevey.md

 \ind Comments at *Talk Science* event, organized by students and local community members involved with *Evidence for Democracy*.
 Waterloo, ON.
 September 28, 2015.

+\ind Comments at *XMD* Graduate Students Symposium, Big Data & Society. organized by Dr. Beth Coleman, University of Waterloo.
+Critical Media Lab, Kitchener Waterloo, April 9, 2017.

 # Conference Presentations

+\ind August 2017 John McLevey and Eric Kennedy.
+"Environmental crises, policy, and scientific change: Insights from a computational model."
+Accepted for presentation at the annual American Sociological Association meetings, Montréal, QC, Canada.

+\ind June 2017 John McLevey and Reid McIlroy-Young. "*metaknowledge*: open source software for networks research on science" Accepted for presentation at the annual Sunbelt meeting, International Network for Social Network Analysis (INSNA), Beijing, China.

+\ind May 2017 John McLevey.
+Panelist in "Assessing Pierre Bourdieu's Legacy," organized by the joint culture/theory research cluster committee at the Canadian Sociological Association meetings at Ryerson University.
+Toronto, ON, Canada.

+\ind May 2017 John McLevey, Mark Stoddart, and Yixi Yang.
+"The Oil-Tourism Interface in International Media: A Systematic Comparison of Norway, Scotland, and Newfoundland and Labrador."
+Accepted for presentation at the Canadian Sociological Association annual meeting.
+Toronto, ON, Canada.

+\ind May 2017 John McLevey.
+"How do face-to-face and virtual networks shape the development of specialist expertise?"
+Accepted for presentation at SEESHOP 2017, Geneva, Switzerland.

 \ind August 2016 Vanina Leschziner, John McLevey, and Neil McLaughlin.
 "The American Fame Game: Academic Status and Public Renown in Post-War Social Sciences."
 Presented at the Annual Meetings of the American Sociological Association, Section on Science, Knowledge, and Technology session, Seattle, WA.